Aizistral-Studios/Trustless-Authentication/docs/README.md

 ### Skin-based authentication

 Since there is a [known API endpoint](https://wiki.vg/Mojang_API#Change_Skin) for uploading new skins, we can make use of it in the login process.
-It would look as following:
+Most obvious approach looks as following:

 1. Server generates a unique 64x64 `.png` file that will be associated with this login attempt, and sends it to the client;
 2. Client uploads that `.png` as skin;